Canning Cherry Pie Filling

 - Strain liquid from cherries.
 Keep cherries warm in covered container.
 Reserve water and juice.

-- Combine sugar, clear jel and water back to large pot.
+- Combine sugar and clearjel.
+Add the water or juice back to the large pot.

 - Cook over medium high heat, stirring constantly, until mixture starts bubbling.